pablovin/ChefsHatGYM/Readme.md

 - It's Food Fight!
 Introducing the Chef's Hat Card Game for Affective-Aware HRI (https://arxiv.org/abs/2002.11458)

-- To better understand the game, please refer to the game's [Rule book](gitImages/RulebookMenuv08.pdf).

 If you want to have access to the game materials (cards and playing field), please contact us using the contact information at the end of the page.